ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 ## User Permissions Available for Scoping

-These permissions live in a project’s Permissions tab and can be assigned to users with Reader roles (the default user role) on a project-by-project basis.
+These permissions live in a project’s [Permissions menu](/docs/projects/customizing/permissions.html) and can be assigned to users with Reader roles (the default user role) on a project-by-project basis.

 ### Can Modify the Project